INFORMSJoC/2021.0313/README.md

 ## Repository Structure

 #### [code](code) folder contains the following files in R language:
+* AMIAS_1.0.3.tar.gz: the R package for implementing the AMIAS algorithm proposed in our paper.
+After downloading it, you need to run the following code in R to install it.

+      install.packages("Your_download_path/AMIAS_1.0.3.tar.gz", repos = NULL)

+  This R package should be installed before running any R scripts or Rmarkdown files in this folder.
 * SimuL0TF.Rmd: generate Figures 2-7 and include some more illustrative simulated examples.
 * AlgoAnalysis.Rmd: replicate the reuslts and generate Figures 8-11 in Section 4.1.
 * utils.R and amiasutils.R: source codes used in AlgoAnalysis.Rmd.